-As at August 31, 2019, the Company had a convertible debenture bearing interest at a fixed rate of 15% per annum.
+As at November 30, 2019, the Company had a convertible debenture bearing interest at a fixed rate of 15% per annum and promissory notes bearing interest at 10% per annum.
 As the Company had no variable rate interest bearing financial instruments, the Company is not exposed to interest rate risk.